Wasting time in meetings?

 The causes of our meeting disasters are well understood.
 When asked, people commonly identify a short list of the most destructive practices.

+Sound familiar?
 Clearly, the problem is not that we don’t understand what is wrong.
 We all KNOW what we should do.
 The problem is doing it consistently.
-We’ll come back to that in a moment.
+Instant Agenda makes this easy.

 Imagine an Amazing Meeting

 An organized agenda, focused discussion, and actionable follow up.
 We took all the ingredients of the perfect meeting and built them into Instant Agenda so you can focus on collaborating and moving the needle.